 |Most Common Complaint||Hidden Fees|

 Electronic Payment Systems has a relatively high number of complaints filed online for a processor of its size, some of which can be found in our comment section below.
-Many of the complaints are in regards to the EPS90 ACH payment service the company offers, but a large portion also point to credit card processing issues.
+Many of the complaints are in regards to the EZ Payment Plan (formerly EPS90) payment service the company offers, but a large portion also point to credit card processing issues.

 Just like this reviewer experienced, numerous merchants report being told that the merchant account agreement is month-to-month only to find otherwise when they try to cancel.
 Not only is the merchant account agreement a one-year (or more) auto-renewing term, but it appears that a few merchants were led to believe that their equipment leases would not let them cancel service with EPS.
 One merchant even reported that he opted in for a “purchase protection plan” that also had a one-year agreement and monthly fee.
 Aside from this, one of the most common complaints was the nondisclosure of EPS’s $85 annual fee during the account signup process.
 Several of the reports also complained of poor customer service.